EvaMaeRey/easy-geom-recipes/README.md

 ### Motivation

 - ggplot2 extension underutilized

 - inaccessibility to demographic that might really benefit

 - statistical storytelling benefits from greater fluidity that new geoms afford

-  - traditional entry point (themes) might not be compelling to an audience that might be really productive in extension\!
+- traditional entry point (themes) might not be compelling to an audience that might be really productive in extension!

 - repetition and numerous examples useful in pedegogical materials

 ### Tutorial form